Every day, we get asked by people who want to know whether bootcamps are worth the time, effort and cost required. These folks ask questions like:

 For many bootcamp grads, your first job as a coder will be a tremendous boost to your income.
-Course Report’s 2019 Outcomes Study reveals that bootcamp graduates see a median salary increase of $22,000 with their first job after graduation.
+Course Report’s most recent Outcomes Study reveals that bootcamp graduates see a median salary increase of $22,000 with their first job after graduation.
 That's 51 percent!

-What's more, the median salary for web developers is $69,000 a year, and the median salary for software developers is just above $100,000, according to the Bureau of Labor Statistics.
-Both of these wages are significantly above the average American’s wage of $38,600.
+What's more, the median salary for web developers is $73,760 a year, and speaking more broadly, the median salary for software developers is $107,510, according to the Bureau of Labor Statistics.
+Both of these wages are significantly above the average American’s wage of $39,810.

 Bootcamps Are Cost Effective

 Course Report’s study shows that the average cost of tuition for a coding bootcamp is $13,584.
-In contrast, a four-year degree at an in-state public college costs, on average, $101,160.
+In contrast, the price of a four-year college degree at an in-state public college is $101,584.
 Those numbers are even higher at private schools or out-of-state colleges.

-And as we noted above, the median salary for web developers is $69,000 annually, which allows new developers the opportunity to fairly easily repay their loans once they secure employment.
+And as we noted above, the median salary for web developers is nearly $74,000 annually, which allows new developers the opportunity to quickly repay any loans for their bootcamp once they secure employment.

 You Can Graduate From A Bootcamp In Weeks, Not Years